Indrajit181/SimpleLinearReg./README.md

-# SimpleLinearReg.
-# Indrajit Mahajan
+# SimpleLinearReg. by Indrajit Mahajan